CMSgov/dpc-static-site/src/_pages/api-documentation/authorization.md

 To receive an access token, the valid JWT must be submitted to the /Token/auth endpoint via a POST request.

-Example cURL:
+**Example cURL command**
 {% capture snippet %}
 curl -v "https://sandbox.dpc.cms.gov/api/v1/Token/auth" \
      -H 'Content-Type: application/x-www-form-urlencoded' \
      -H 'Accept: application/json' \
      -X POST \
-     -d "grant_type=client_credentials&scope=system%2F*.*&client_assertion_type=urn%3Aietf%3Aparams%3Aoauth%3Aclient-assertion-type%3Ajwt-bearer&client_assertion={self-signed JWT}"
+     -d "grant_type=client_credentials&scope=system%2F*.*&client_assertion_type=urn%3Aietf%3Aparams%3Aoauth%3Aclient-assertion-type%3Ajwt-bearer&client_assertion={SIGNED_JWT}"
 {% endcapture %}
 {% include copy_snippet.html code=snippet language="shell" can_copy=true %}

 ### Obtain a bearer_token

 Set your access_token returned in the previous section as your bearer_token.
-You will need to set the "{access_token value}" from the previous response as a header in most of your API calls preceded by the word *Bearer* and a space.
+You will need to set the `ACCESS_TOKEN` from the previous response as a header in most of your API calls preceded by the word *Bearer* and a space.